ritza-co/replit-docs-2/docs/tutorials/47-3D-game-with-three.js.md

 ```

-We added a white directional light that is set along the x, y and z axis so that it shines on the top and side of the box.
+We add a white directional light that is set along the x-, y-, and z-axes so that it shines on the top and side of the box.
 The ambient light allows us to see the box better from all angles.
-The first parameter for the light constructor functions is the color, the second parameter is the light intensity, which ranges from 0 to 1.
-You should be able to see your player box now, it will look more 3D as each side has different lighting.
-Your can use your browser dev tools and check the console logs if you encounter any errors.
+The first parameter for the light constructor functions is the color, and the second parameter is the light intensity, which ranges from 0 to 1.
+You should be able to see your player box now.
+It will look more 3D, as each side has different lighting.
+You can use your browser dev tools to check the console logs if you encounter any errors.

 Let's also get rid of the window scrollbars.
 Add the following to the `style.css` file in the `body` selector: